Summary of the production history of the...

 The R4 Jupiter attracted a lot of attention at the 1953 London Motor Show where it was the cheapest 100mph car exhibited.

-The Jupiter R4 still looks good today.
+This Jupiter R4 still looks good and runs well today.

 good seasons 1954-1957 in private hands.
-It could generally lap the Silverstone Club

-Six Richard Mead Jupiters were built.
+Left - one of the six Richard Mead Jupiters that were were built.

 The maroon example was Marcel Becquart's Monte Carlo Rally entrant of 1952 and 1953.

 ||Jupiter (cars!) photos||Jupiter Specification||Buy the Jupiter Book||

-||Magazine Page||Magazine prior to 2002||Magazine 2003 to 2005||Magazine 2005 to 2008||Main Index Page||Famous Jupiter Owners||
+||Magazine Page||Magazine Overflow||Main Index Page||Famous Jupiter Owners||

 ||Book List||Competition History||Production History||Jowett Genealogy||Farina Jupiters||

 ||A handbuilt car||Jowett Clubs||Le Mans Jupitour 2000||Blois Jupitour 2003||Jupitour 2006||Jupitour 2007||

-||Quirky Jupiter photos||A Jupiter travels to HyŤres||
+||Quirky Jupiter photos||A Jupiter travels to Hyeres||